how to keep goats in a fence

 Train Your Goats to stay put

 If you do choose to use electric fencing, it’s essential to take the time to train your goats to respect the electric charge.
 Goats are intelligent animals and can learn quickly, but they may need a little help to understand the new boundaries.
-Start by enclosing a small area with an electric fence netting and supervise your goats closely as they explore.
-If a goat touches the fence and gets a shock, it will likely avoid the fence in the future.
+If your goats have no experience with electricity, it is best to start small.
+You can do this by enclosing a small area with an electric fence netting and supervising your goats closely as they explore.
+I

 young goat sticking his nose through a white fence that is electric